enghwa/MultiRegion-Serverless-Workshop/3_Route53/README.md

 ![Zone failover configuration](images/zone-configuration2.png)

 With the DNS configured, you should now be able to visit the `api.` prefix of your domain (remember to use HTTPS).
-Go to the `/health` path and notice how it always returns the Ireland region indicating that our Primary region is always being served.
+Go to the `/health` path and notice which regions is served based on Weighted routing policy.

 ![Ireland health check response](images/ireland-health-response.png)

 ## 4. Update your UI with new API Gateway Endpoint

-Now that we have completed failover testing, you will need to change the API endpoint in your *2_UI/src/environments/environments.ts* file to use our newly created DNS name for our API endpoint.
+Now that we have completed active-active configuration, you will need to change the API endpoint in your *2_UI/src/environments/environments.ts* file to use our newly created DNS name for our API endpoint.